Much older than Stonehenge, and even Gobekli Tepe, the ‘Nawarla Gabarnmung’ Stone monument in Arnhem land Australia is 50,000 years old.

 The work completed at Gabarnmung by our ancient engineers may not have required the precise mathematics as masonry to build a great pyramid, but still valued math and the intelligent knowledge of working with stone for a great length of time.
 The shelter was constructed by tunnelling into a naturally eroded cliff face.
 The roof is 1.75m to 2.45m above floor level, supported by 50 pillars created by the natural erosion of fissure lines in the bedrock.
 36 pillars were painted.
 Some pre-existing pillars were removed, some were reshaped and some moved to new positions.
 In some areas, ceiling slabs were removed and repainted by the ancient Jawoyn people who used the shelter.

-Being aware of other major world monuments, Gabarnmung “stands out” and clearly needs to be noted for the significant contribution and example the Original people of Australia have given to human history.
+In comparison to other major world accomplishments in monuments, Gabarnmung “stands out” and clearly needs to be noted for the significant contribution and example the Original people of what is now known as Arnhem Land – ‘Australia’ have given to human history.

 Gabarnmung (48,000 BC)